 Daily pictures of your developing yard make for a record of what has been done.
 And, when all the equipment is gone and you're enjoy your first fire in your new fire pit, you'll be glad for the before and after pictures to share!

 We'd love to be your contractor for your project!
-If give me (Dwayne) a call, email or text anytime.
+Send us an email at email@example.com anytime.